catseye/Tamsin/doc/Tamsin.markdown

 ProductionScannerEngine logic (to provide that EOF if the scanning production failed.
 This can happen even in `peek()` at the end of a string, even after we've successfully parsed everything else.)

+### aside #2 ###

+Well this is all very nice, very pretty I'm sure you'll agree, but it doesn't hang together too well.
+Figuration is easier than composition.
+The thing is that we still have these two domains, the domain of strings that we parse and the domain of terms that we match.
+We need to bring them closer together.
+This section is just ideas for that.

+One is that instead of, or alongside terms, we compose strings.

+First, we put arbitrary text in an atom, with `「this syntax」`.
+Then we allow terms to be concatenated with `•`.
+It looks real cool!
+But also, it's kind of annoying.
+So we also allow `'this ' + 'syntax.'`.

+### ... ###

+Indeed we can.

+The next logical step would be to be able to say

+    main = program using scanner.
+    scanner = scan using ☆char.
+    scan = {" "} & (...)
+    program = "token" & ";" & "token" & ...

+But we're not there yet.

+Well, the best way to get there is to make that a test, see it fail, then improve the implementation so that it passes,  Test-driven language design for the win!
+(But maybe not in all cases.
+See my notes below...)

+### ... #2 ###

+Having thought more about it, I think the easiest way to reconcile terms and strings is to have terms be syntactic sugar for strings.
+This is already the case for ground terms, since `tree(a,b)` stringifies to the same string as `「tree(a,b)」`.
+It's when variables are involved where it differs.
+We would like some kind of quasi-quote such that even though `「tree(A,b)」` → `tree(A,n)`, `«tree(A,b)»` → `tree(tree(x,y),b)` or whatever.

+Although, I still don't know.
+The thing about terms is that they are super-useful for intermediate representations — abstract syntax trees and the like.
+I've been thinking about some kind of compromise.
+Which is, currently, what we sort of have.
+A Tamsin term doubles as a string, for better or worse.
+Mainly, we should sort out the properties of terms, then.
+Which we will do.
+But first,